-We provided 30 Sleep Packs, each containing a night shirt, night light, lavender bag, 'Sweet Dreams' card, eye mask, ear plugs, tissues and a stress ball.
-The packs are distributed during initial health assessments and to children identified by social workers as having sleep difficulties.
+We provided 30 Sleep Packs, each containing a night shirt, night light, lavender bag, 'Sweet Dreams' card, eye mask, ear plugs, tissues, and a stress ball.
+The packs were distributed during initial health assessments to children identified by social workers as having sleep difficulties.

-The initiative has made a real difference and offered comfort and emotional stability for these vulnerable children.
+The initiative has made a real difference, offering comfort and emotional stability for these vulnerable children.